We will be recruiting for the Audio Technology program in the spring of 2021 for admittance the following fall semester.

 - Web-based portfolio or suitable alternative

 - The Graduate School application fee is $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.
 You must pay your application fee online with your credit card.
 Visa and MasterCard cards are accepted and processed using a secured online payment system.
 Your application will not be processed until your nonrefundable application fee has been paid.

 Priority for graduate applications will be given to applications received before February 15.

 Interviews are held at all University/Resident Theatre Association sites or can be arranged on the Purdue campus.
 Those wishing to be interviewed at U/RTA sites are encouraged to contact Purdue by mail to assure an interview with a Purdue representative.

-For specific questions regarding the Sound Design MFA program, contact:
+For specific questions regarding the Audio Technology MFA program, contact:

 For general information about the Purdue Department of Theatre, contact: